hcholab/sfgwas-lmm/README.md

 Note that a third auxiliary party with ID 0 also needs to run together with the main parties to facilitate the protocol.
 Its data folder needs to contain only the files
 `blockSizes.txt`, `blockToChrom.txt`, `foldSizes.txt`, and `snp_pos.txt`
-copied over from either party 1 or party 2 folder, after that one is pre-processed.
+copied over from either party 1 or party 2 folder, after that one is preprocessed.

-However, if you wish to pre-process all data manually, the steps to do that are explained below.
+However, if you wish to preprocess all data manually, the steps to do that are explained below.

 #### Converting genotype data to binary block format